esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 ## Improving FAIRness

 We provided recommendations, examples of steps you can take before, during and after your research project to make your research data more FAIR.
 FAIR sounds like a lot of work.
-However, you can get started by:
+However, here is how you can get started:

 - Understand how FAIR translates to your field/community.
 - Use standards that are common to your field/community.